alesmenzel/depercolator/README.md

 ## How the conversion proccess works

 1. Converts all cJSX files to use React.createElement
 1. Converts all Coffee files to JS files
+1. Remove .coffee extension from require()
 1. Converts React.createClass to ES6 classes
 1. Converts React.createElement back to JSX
+1. Converts to more modern JS syntax (no var, template literals, object assign to spread, arrow functions instead of bind)
 1. Runs prettier (ESLint unfortunatelly breaks the code with babel 7)
 1. Runs rimraf and removes all Coffee files